mhvk/baseband/docs/baseband/tutorials/getting_started.rst

     >>> fh.close()

-The same syntax can be used to open a file of any format.
+Similar syntax can be used to open a file of any format.
 To open Baseband's sample DADA file, for example::

     >>> from baseband import dada